PINNsFailureRegion Localization and Refinement through White-box AdversarialAttack: Numerical Experiments

-Figure \ref{fig:burgers_sample} shows a comparison between the samples generated by RAR and SAIS.
-RAR selects the top-residual samples to refine the sampling towards high-residual regions.
-While approximating the Burgers' equation, high-residuals are predominantly located at $x=0$.
-As the iterative training progresses and the high-residual region diminishes, the probability of uniformly generated samples falling into this region decreases.
-On the other hand, SAIS employs Gaussian distribution re-estimations during the iterative training process.
-However, the distribution of the high-residual region is not a typical Gaussian.
-As for the AT-PINN, the adversarial attack finds the local maximum of the model residual, effectively moving the samples towards the high-residual regions.
+For WbAR, the adversarial attack finds the local maximum of the model residual, effectively moving the samples towards the high-residual regions.
 The adversarial samples generated during the iterative training can be seen as random walks.
-The random walk ensures that new samples remain related to the samples generated in the previous iteration, which was located in high-residual regions in the previous iteration.
-Moreover, the revisiting mechanism, is similar to RAR, further reinforces the selection of high-residual samples.
-From the numerical experiments of the two-dimensional Poisson equation and Burgers' equation, AT-PINN can adapt to any residual distribution without relying on prior assumptions.
-Thus, AT-PINN is suitable to be applied on equations with complicated or sharp solutions.
+The random walk ensures that new samples remain related to the samples generated in the previous iteration, which were located in high-residual regions in the previous iteration.
+Moreover, the revisiting mechanism, similar to RAR, further reinforces the selection of high-residual samples.

-During the PINN training, the lowest RMSE of the solution $0.0545$ are reached by AT-PINN at $k=2$.
-The SAIS method also achieves a similar RMSE but with $1,000$ additional samples at $k=3$.
-RAR yields an RMSE of $0.287$ at $k=3$.
+During the PINN training, WbAR achieves the lowest RMSE ($0.0545$) of the solution at $k=2$.
+The SAIS method also achieves a similar RMSE, but with $1,000$ additional samples at $k=3$ (Figure \ref{fig:burgers_comparision}).
 By using uniform sampling and LHS, the RMSE is reduced to $0.122$ and $0.0963$ at $k=3$, respectively.
+FIPINN-R-2 achieves an RMSE of $0.743$ using $1,000$ collocation point, which is notably higher than the RMSE obtained after initial training.
+FIPINN-R-6 employs $3,000$ collocation points, matching the sample count used by WbAR, RAR, and SAIS at the third iteration ($k=3$), yet fails to demonstrate better performance.

-It is worth mentioning that the lowest RMSE obtained for the same structure on Burgers' equation is around $0.05$, which has been verified in \cite{gao2023failure}.
-Thus, the rest iterations are neglected in Figure \ref{fig:burgers_comparision}.
-Comparing AT-PINN and SAIS, the adversarial attack locates both the high-residual regions at $t<0.5$ and $t=0$ since $k=1$.
-It results a better approximation at the $t=0.25s$ cross section.
-However, SAIS only locates the high-residual region at $t=0$ when $k=1$.
-Thus, the approximation is slightly biased at the $t=0.25s$ cross section at $k=1$ and $k=2$.
+For a carefully selected $x=8$, RAR reaches the lowest RMSE at $k=1$, which is the fastest.
+As shown in Figure \ref{fig:burgers_comparision_rar}, intuitively $x=5,8,10$ are descent refinement sampling, however $x=8$ has much better performance than $x=5,10$.
+It is worth mentioning that the lowest RMSE obtained for the same structure on Burgers' equation is around $0.05$, as verified in \cite{gao2023failure}.
+Thus, the rest iterations are not shown in Figure \ref{fig:burgers_comparision}.